Experience & Visual Design for Service Design Concept

 Co-Design Workshop

-We held a day long co-design workshop with 13 participants and 3 facilitators including myself.
-This diverse group included: clinical, farming, business planning, infrastructure expertise, and patient advocates.
+We organized a day-long co-design workshop with 13 participants, including myself and three facilitators.
+The group was diverse, including clinical, farming, business planning, infrastructure expertise, and patient advocates.

 Patient Journey Map Session

-We created six patient journey map, and each one included a scenario, goals, expectations and concerns.
-Each journey was divided into four stages and outlined who the patient would be interacting with, and what program they were attending.
-I designed and produced the final version using illustrator.
+We created six patient journey maps, each including a scenario, goals, expectations, and concerns.
+Each journey was divided into four stages and outlined who the patient would interact with and what program they were attending.
+I designed and produced the final version using Illustrator.

 During the Patient Journey map session, the maps provided a tangible reference for discussions and feedback.
-The participants' areas of expertise included clinical, facilities and business planning helped refine the journeys, discover blockers and limitations.
+The participants' areas of expertise included clinical, facilities, and business planning, which helped refine the journeys and discover blockers and limitations.

 Program Planning Session

-During the Program Planning session, we visualized possible program options including the number of participants and staffing requirements.
-The feedback generated provided insights allowing us to revise our costs and benefits analysis in the business plan.
+During the Program Planning session, we visualized possible program options, including the number of participants and staffing requirements.
+The feedback provided insights, allowing us to revise our costs and benefits analysis in the business plan.

 Outcome

-Our team was able to create a vision for TRUF and prepare a framework on how to move forward.
+Our team created a vision for TRUF and prepared a framework for moving forward.
 The revised estimated price tag of $5 million from $1 million is a serious roadblock.
 Discussions with stakeholders and potential donors will be needed before TRUF can move from concept to reality.

 Back to Top